In light of the recent publicity of my website thanks to a Chron.com Article I decided to visit the literal twin of Northwest Mall, Almeda Mall.

 This means that you have to make a long trek down a hallway to where the Restrooms were when JCPenney still occupied the building.

 As soon as you hit the restrooms you can tell you’re in an older part of the building.
 Starting with the doors, and probably the walls and ceilings most things appear to be original.

 I’m not usually one to take bathroom pictures, but this is just about a downright copy of the original JCPenney bathrooms, the only new things I could find were soap and paper dispensers, which generally change with suppliers.

-Moving outside of the mall, this is the updated facade which Burlington uses on the what is technically the back side of the mall, but it is the side which faces the Gulf Freeway.
+Moving outside of the mall, this is the updated facade that Burlington uses on what is technically the backside of the mall, but it is the side that faces the Gulf Freeway.